tw-mosip/inji-vc-renderer/kotlin/docs/inji-vc-renderer-flow.md

 The User taps on the Mini Card View in the Wallet to see the detailed view of a Verifiable Credential (VC).

 ##### 2. Call renderMethod API
-The Wallet calls the InjiVcRenderer library’s renderVC(credentialFormat, wellknownJson, vcJson) API with the required inputs.
+The Wallet calls the InjiVcRenderer library’s renderVC(credentialFormat, wellknownJsonString, vcJsonString) API with the required inputs.
 ````
 InjiVcRenderer.renderVC(
     credentialFormat,
-    wellknownJson,
+    wellknownJsonString,
-    vcJson
+    vcJsonString
 ): listOfSVGs

 - credentialFormat: It is the format of the credential.
 Only for ldp_vc is supported.
-- wellknownJson: It is the wellknown JSON data which has label values to be replaced in the template.
+- wellknownJsonString: It is the wellknown JSON data which has label values to be replaced in the template.
-- vcJson: It is the Verifiable Credential JSON data which has claim values to be replaced in the template.
+- vcJsonString: It is the Verifiable Credential JSON data which has claim values to be replaced in the template.
 Returns: It returns the list of rendered SVGs with all placeholders replaced.
 ````
 ##### 3. Parse the render method field